0xricksanchez/like-dbg/README.md

 * `python>=3.9`
   * `venv`

+It is recommended to not run this as the `root` user, e.g. for testing purposes on a VPS.
+It may work fine but in general I highly encourage creating a dedicated non-root user to put in the `docker` and `sudo` group!

 ### Optional

 This section covers tools that are *not* required to run LIKE-DBG but are nice to have and assist heavily when debugging or writing an exploit